Cicely Tyson, groundbreaking award-winning actor, dead at 96

 “I’m very selective as I’ve been my whole career about what I do.
 Unfortunately, I’m not the kind of person who works only for money.
 It has to have some real substance for me to do it,” she told The Associated Press in 2013.

 Tributes from Broadway and Hollywood poured in, including from Tracie Thomas who thanked her for paving the way.
 “A queen and a trailblazer indeed,” she wrote on Twitter.
-Marlee Matlin wrote: “She was a consumate pro and all class.”
+Former co-star Marlee Matlin wrote: “She was a consummate pro and all class.”
+Director Kenny Leon added: “God bless the greatest and the tallest tree.”

 Besides her Oscar nomination, she won two Emmys for playing the 110-year-old former slave in the 1974 television drama “The Autobiography of Miss Jane Pittman.”
 A new generation of moviegoers saw her in the 2011 hit “The Help.”